n-szulc/fingeRNAt/README.md

 ## Inputs

-1. `-r `: path to receptor - DNA/RNA structure
+1. `-r `: path to receptor - RNA/DNA structure
     - supported file types: pdb, mol2
-    - **only 1 model** of DNA/RNA structure
+    - **only 1 model** of RNA/DNA structure
          - if there are more models, you have to choose only one (e.g. manually delete remaining models)
     - **no ligands**
     - may contain water & ions

    &#x1F534; **Hydrogens need to be added**

-2. `-l`: optional path to ligand - small molecule, DNA/RNA/LNA or protein
+2. `-l`: optional path to ligand - small molecule, RNA/DNA/LNA or protein
 	- **small molecule ligands**
          - supported file types: sdf
          - possible multiple poses of ligands in one file
     - **RNA/DNA structure**
     	- supported file types: sdf
-    	- possible multiple models of DNA/RNA structure
+    	- possible multiple models of RNA/DNA structure
-    	- **only** DNA/RNA chains
+    	- **only** RNA/DNA chains
         	- no water, ions, ligands

-   &#x1F535; if `[-l]` is not specified, fingeRNAt **will find all inorganic ions in the receptor file and treat them as ligands**, calculating SIFt for each receptor - ion pair.
+   &#x1F535; if `-l` is not specified, fingeRNAt **will find all inorganic ions in the receptor file and treat them as ligands**, see -> [Interactions with inorganic ions](#interactions-with-inorganic-ions).
-As the aforementioned interactions are detected based on residue - ion contact, **only SIFt type SIMPLE or PBS may be calculated** when fingeRNAt was called without `[-l]`.

 **Additional notes:**
 - Input ligand molecules should have assigned desired protonation state and formal charges.